• 5-Week Beginner Italian Class for Adults

 Essex Library 33 West Ave, Essex, CT, United States

 Program for kids ages 2-5.
-Dig into a delightful garden-themed story time filled with stories, songs, and fun about plants, flowers, and growing things!
+Vroom, beep, and honk!
+Celebrate all of the ‘things that go’ at our story time full of books, songs, and fun for little vehicle enthusiasts!
 Join us for themed stories, songs, rhymes, and crafts!
 We’ll learn early literacy concepts like colors, shapes, opposites, the ABCs and much more, to prepare our pre-school age children for kindergarten.
 Essex Library programs are free and open to the public.
 Registration is encouraged to ensure enough crafts are prepared.
-Click here to register
+Click here to register.

 Free